-Thus, this circuit does not conduct the electricity and zero potential difference occurs between two terminal of open switch due to the incomplete the path.
+Thus, this circuit does not conduct the electricity and zero potential difference occurs between two terminals of the open switch due to the incomplete path.

 In another case, when we connect insulators or insulating devices in an electric circuit, electricity does not flow even though the circuit path is complete.

-Given below is the diagram with connect source, load and insulator.
+Given below is the diagram with connecting source, load, and insulator.